Nikodemsky/website-project/README.md

 	Deny from all
 </FilesMatch>
 ```
-\- any kind of .php files should not be present in that folder, or even run from
+\- any kind of .php files should not be present in that folder, or even run from.

 5. For /wp-includes/ folder
 .htaccess with: